-For example, let’s assume that we need an example XML message from following XSD schema.
+For example, let’s assume that we need an example XML message from the following XSD schema.

 In this case, we have a complex type with the name “httpTransportHeaders” with several child elements and one element with a custom type named “Dynamic Headers”.

-From this point of view, we need to define the element that is referencing the root complex element and populates the specific excel file accordingly:
+From this point of view, we need to define the element that is referencing the root complex element and populate the specific Excel file accordingly:

-After populating the desired fields, we are executing the .jar file and place the Excel file as an argument in the CLI.
+After populating the desired fields, we execute the .jar file and place the Excel file as an argument in the CLI.

 In this case, you can notice that all of the fields are strings and they are filled with the name of their element, in cases where the element is numeric, it is filled with a random value.

 As we have mentioned earlier we can generate test messages from multiple source destinations which we will explain in the next topic for SOAP messages.

 This particular tool is intended for generating structured SOAP request messages from a WSDL file.

 The pre-execution steps are almost the same as the previous tool with one minor exception – instead of the complex element, we are specifying the desired operation from the WSDL file.

 For this tool, we have a different Excel file where the wsdlOperation is replacing the rootElement.